Schur functions in noncommuting variables: Rosas-Sagan Schur functions

 A weak composition of $n$ is a \svw{list or equivalently a} tuple of nonnegative integers whose sum is $n$. \svw{The tuple notation will be useful in this section, and the list notation in the next.} For any weak composition $\alpha = \svw{\alpha _1 \alpha _2 \cdots \alpha_{\ell(\alpha)} = (\alpha_1,\alpha_2,\ldots,\alpha_{\ell(\alpha)})}$ of $n$, let \svw{ and} Consider that for some $\delta,\eta\in \Sn_n$, we might have

 Let $\lambda/\mu$ be a skew diagram of size $n$ and $\varepsilon\in \Sn_{\ell(\lambda)}$.
-Define $\lambda-\mu_\varepsilon+\varepsilon-\id$ to be a tuple of length $\ell(\lambda)$ such that its $i$th component is where $\mu_{i}=0$ if $i>\ell(\mu)$.
-We let $h_{[\lambda-\mu_{\varepsilon}+\varepsilon-\id]}=0$ if a component of $\lambda-\mu_{\varepsilon}+\varepsilon-\id$ is negative.
+Define $\lambda-\mu_\varepsilon+\varepsilon-\id$ to be a tuple of length $\ell(\lambda)$ such that its $i$th component is where \svwrevtwo{$\mu_{j}=0$ if $j>\ell(\mu)$.} We let $h_{[\lambda-\mu_{\varepsilon}+\varepsilon-\id]}=0$ if a component of $\lambda-\mu_{\varepsilon}+\varepsilon-\id$ is negative.
 For a skew diagram $\lambda/\mu$ of size $n$ and $\delta\in \Sn_n$, observe that our skew Schur function in noncommuting variables can be written as

-We will now spend most of the remainder of this section showing that skew Schur functions in noncommuting variables naturally refine Rosas-Sagan skew Schur functions, namely, We use a method that is similar to the one that has been discovered and used by \FA{Lindstr\"om \cite{Lin 73}} and Gessel and Viennot \cite{Ges, GV 85, GV pre}.
+We will now spend most of the remainder of this section showing that skew Schur functions in noncommuting variables naturally refine Rosas-Sagan skew Schur functions, namely, We use a method that is similar to the one that has been discovered and used by \FA{Lindstr\"om \cite{Lin 73}} and Gessel and Viennot \cite{Ges, GV 85, GV pre}, \svwtwo{thus giving a completely combinatorial proof of our result that can also be proved algebraically.}